pypa/setuptools/docs/userguide/package_discovery.rst

-To avoid confusion, file and folder names that are used by popular tools (or that correspond to well-known conventions, such as distributing documentation alongside the project code) are automatically filtered in the case of *flat-layouts*:
+To avoid confusion, file and folder names that are used by popular tools (or that correspond to well-known conventions, such as distributing documentation alongside the project code) are automatically filtered out in the case of *flat-layouts*:

 .. autoattribute:: setuptools.discovery.FlatLayoutPackageFinder.DEFAULT_EXCLUDE